apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

 transformation, or the mean and variance from a `ScaleToZScore` transformation.

-In the `MLTransform` class, the `artifact_mode` parameter determines how the class handles the artifacts generated or consumed by the data transformations.
-The `artifact_mode` parameter has two states: *produce* and *consume*.
-The state determines whether the `MLTransform` class creates artifacts or retrieves artifacts.
+In the `MLTransform` class, the `write_artifact_location` and the `read_artifact_location` parameters determine whether the `MLTransform` class creates artifacts or retrieves artifacts.

-### Produce mode {#produce-mode}
+### Write mode {#write-mode}

-When you set `artifact_mode` to `produce`, the `MLTransform` class runs the specified transformations on the dataset and then creates artifacts from these transformations.
-The artifacts are stored in the location that you specify in the `artifact_location` parameter or in the `MLTransform` output.
-The default value for `artifact_mode` is `produce`.
+When you use the `write_artifact_location` parameter, the `MLTransform` class runs the specified transformations on the dataset and then creates artifacts from these transformations.
+The artifacts are stored in the location that you specify in the `write_artifact_location` parameter or in the `MLTransform` output.

-Produce mode is useful when you want to store the results of your transformations for future use.
-For example, if you apply the same transformations on a different dataset, you can use the artifacts to verify whether the transformation parameters remain consistent.
+Write mode is useful when you want to store the results of your transformations for future use.
+For example, if you apply the same transformations on a different dataset, use write mode to ensure that the transformation parameters remain consistent.

-The following examples demonstrate how produce mode works.
+The following examples demonstrate how write mode works.

 -   The `ComputeAndApplyVocabulary` transform generates a vocabulary file that contains the vocabulary generated over the entire dataset.
+The vocabulary file is stored in the location specified by the `write_artifact_location` parameter value.
+    The `ComputeAndApplyVocabulary`
-The vocabulary file is stored in the location specified by `artifact_location`.
-The `ComputeAndApplyVocabulary` transform outputs the indices of the vocabulary to the vocabulary file.
+    transform outputs the indices of the vocabulary to the vocabulary file.
 -   The `ScaleToZScore` transform calculates the mean and variance over the entire dataset and then normalizes the entire dataset using the mean and variance.
-The mean and variance are outputted in the `MLTransform` output.
+The mean and variance are outputted by the `MLTransform` operation.
-    When you set `artifact_mode` to `produce`, these values are stored as a `tensorflow` graph in the location specified by `artifact_location`.
-You can reuse the values in consume mode.
+    When you use the `write_artifact_location` parameter, these values are stored as a `tensorflow` graph in the location specified by the `write_artifact_location` parameter value.
+You can reuse the values in read mode to ensure that future transformations use the same mean and variance for normalization.

-### Consume mode {#consume-mode}
+### Read mode {#read-mode}

-When you set `artifact_mode` to `consume,` the `MLTransform` class expects the artifacts to exist in the value provided in the `artifact_location` parameter.
+When you use the `read_artifact_location` parameter, the `MLTransform` class expects the artifacts to exist in the value provided in the `read_artifact_location` parameter.
 In this mode, `MLTransform` retrieves the artifacts and uses them in the transform.
-Because the transformations are stored in the artifacts when you use consume mode, you don't need to specify the transformations.
+Because the transformations are stored in the artifacts when you use read mode, you don't need to specify the transformations.

 ### Artifact workflow {#artifact-workflow}

 The following scenario provides an example use case for artifacts.

-Before training a machine learning model, you set `artifact_mode` to `produce`.
+Before training a machine learning model, you use `MLTransform` with the `write_artifact_location` parameter.
 When you run `MLTransform`, it applies transformations that preprocess the dataset.
-The transformation produces artifacts that are stored in the location specified by the `artifact_location` parameter.
+The transformation produces artifacts that are stored in the location specified by the `write_artifact_location` parameter value.

 After preprocessing, you use the transformed data to train the machine learning model.

 After training, you run inference.
-You use new test data and set `artifact_mode` to `consume`.
+You use new test data and use the `read_artifact_location` parameter.
 By using this setting, you ensure that the test data undergoes the same preprocessing steps as the training data.
-In consume mode, running `MLTransform` fetches the transformation artifacts from the location specified in the `artifact_location` parameter. `MLTransform` applies these artifacts to the test data.
+In read mode, running `MLTransform` fetches the transformation artifacts from the location specified in the `read_artifact_location` parameter value.
+`MLTransform` applies these artifacts to the test data.

 This workflow provides consistency in preprocessing steps for both training and test data.
 This consistency ensures that the model can accurately evaluate the